Vermont South Shopping Centre: Surrounding developments

-The Mobil service station at the corner of Hanover Road and Burwood Highway, which was built in 1974, was replaced by a block of 14 shops in 1990.
-As part of Nunawading Council's 1992 structure plan for the Vermont South Activity Centre, a prominent council-owned reserve at the corner of Livingstone Road and Burwood Highway was controversially rezoned from public use zone to restricted business zone.
+The Mobil service station at the corner of Hanover Road and Burwood Highway, which was built in 1974, was replaced by a block of 14 brick shops in 1990.
+As part of Nunawading Council's 1992 structure plan for the Vermont South Activity Centre, a prominent council-owned block at the corner of Livingstone Road and Burwood Highway was rezoned from public use zone to restricted business zone.
 The plan also designated the area for a mix of office and retail development.